 Your best bet as a small business owner is to stay on top of your company credit reports.
 They come from PAYDEX, Equifax, and Experian.
 There are three big credit reporting bureaus for businesses.
-And you absolutely need to evaluate all three of them on a regular basis.
+And you should check all of them on a regular basis.

 Do not allow your business credit scores slide.
 You should pounce on any mistakes quickly as you can.
 Catch anything pulling your scores down and take corrective steps.
 Get your reports easily and stay right on top of all three scores by following a few easy steps.